Boom (2003 film): Box office

 The film performed very poorly at the box office.
 Its lifetime collections amounted to about Rs.
 12 million.
 The producer of the film, Ayesha Shroff, had to sell off some of her assets as well her husband's (Jackie Shroff); the money owed to one financier alone amounted to Rs.
 180 million.
 Shroff later indicated that his marriage suffered as a consequence, and that his relationship with his wife "was tough after Boom."

-In June 2020, Tiger Shroff opened up about the impact of Booms failure on his family.
+In June 2020, her son, actor Tiger Shroff, opened up about the impact of Booms failure on his family.
 The actor said, "I remember how our furniture was sold off, one by one.
 Things I'd grown up seeing around us started disappearing.
 Then my bed went.
 I started to sleep on the floor.
 It was the worst feeling of my life."